 If you want to try converting code from Python 2 to 3 yourself, make sure you have a recent version of Python installed along with the 2to3, six and python-future packages.
 To get started quickly, you can either:

-- Download and install the pre-built “Migrating 2 to 3” runtime environment for Windows 10 or CentOS 7, or
+- Download and install the pre-built “Migrating 2 to 3” runtime environment for Windows 10, macOS, CentOS 7, or…

 - If you’re on a different OS, you can automatically create a custom Python runtime (click on the Get Started button once you log in) with just the packages required (such as six), and then automatically install it into a virtual environment using ActiveState’s CLI, the State Tool.